 While sneaking some T.V. time into the day is in no way a crime, spending too many of your waking hours in front of a screen can tire out your eyes and your brain more than you realize.
 Smartphones have also kept us more connected to one another than ever before through social media and messaging apps, but being available 24/7 can quickly cause you to burn out.
+And burnout can lead to depression, which affects about 350 million people worldwide.
 When you have a moment of free time, try to get away from the tech that fills the working world and find other ways to relax.

 Although you may attribute your difficulty in balancing your work life and personal life to not having enough time in the day for both, it is possible to set aside time for yourself.
 Make adjustments to your schedule so that you have one hour per day to do something that you want to do.

 This can be an hour to read a book, write in a journal, exercise, or learn a new skill.
 Whatever you choose to fill your hour with, be sure that it is for you.
 If you love baking, dedicate your hour to making an apple pie, which is 47% of people’s favorite pie flavor.
 It may be hard at first to justify taking this time away from your work or social and familial obligations but stick with it for 30 days.
 Even taking 30 minutes for a laser hair removal session counts as self-care.
 Once you give yourself an hour every day for 30 days, it will become a habit.
+Biking 20 miles a week because it reduces the risk of coronary heart disease by 50% might sound tough at first, but give yourself time to build up to it.
 You’ll soon start to see this personal hour as a necessary part of your daily schedule and it will help you reconnect with what you really care about.

 The biggest obstacle to balancing your work life and personal life is often having so many things to do.
 Try taking a hard look at your to-do list and identify the ones that are critical to cross off of your list that day.
 Be sure to focus on only three to five important tasks every day.
 It will be much easier to achieve just a few and you’ll feel an amazing sense of accomplishment when you can cross them all off your list.
 You can even include self-care tasks, like drinking the recommended two liters of water every day, so that you are still prioritizing your wellness.